 I remained in study at the Sattva Yoga Academy and completed a course on the Chandogya Upanishad as well as an intensive Jyotish Level One foundations course.
 In Sanskrit, the word Jyotish translates as “science of light,” and refers to the profound and mathematically sophisticated form of astrology and astronomy originating in the ancient Vedic traditions of India.

 After Jyotish, I created a mural inspired by the Indian Lotus at the entrance of the place that I called home for more than six months.

-Arts Council New Orleans has partnered with Canal Place to offer free studio and exhibition space in a retail storefront within the center.
-Over the course of eight-month residencies, Miss Hein was one of 7 local New Orleans artists selected to use their creative practices to activate the studio space through open studio tours, exhibitions, performances, workshops, and more.
-Visitors can experience SALON and visit with artists during open gallery hours 1-6pm every Wednesday through Monday.
-Miss Hein holds hours 1-6PM every Thursday.
+Arts Council New Orleans partnered with Canal Place Shopping Studios to offer artist studio and exhibition space.
+Over the course of eight-month residency, I explored creative practices aimed at activating the studio space incorporating open studio tours, exhibitions, installations, live performances, headdress workshops, and more.
+Visitors can now experience yet another group of talented artists at SALON studios and visit during gallery hours.